 The marriage licence is not issued automatically.
 You have to apply for it.
 Fill out a form and submit it to the Vital Statistics Agency.
 Cost is $100.
 Congratulations and best wishes!

 Now you can start planning for the ceremony and reception.
 According to Manitoba Law, if your marriage is officiated by a marriage commissioner, no particular format is required.
 You can have a long or short ceremony, with vows or without, as long as both of you declare this:

 “I do solemnly declare that I do not know of any lawful impediment why I, A.B., may not be joined in matrimony to C.D.” (and each of the parties shall say to the other) “I call upon these persons here present to witness that I, A.B., do take thee, C.D., to be my lawful wedded (wife/husband/spouse)”.

 You should also have two credible witnesses present during the ceremony.
-They would need to affix their name as witnesses to the statement of marriage form.
+They would need to write their name as witnesses to the statement of marriage form.

 Change of name